Kofu Travel Tips

 Getting around

-Kofu Station is the main transport hub in the area, with many trains and buses available.
-Some attractions are within walking distance, while others, like the Katsunuma wine district, are farther away and harder to reach by public transport.
-Renting a car is a convenient option, with several rental shops near the station.
+Kofu Station is the main transportation hub in the area, with many trains and buses available.
+Some attractions are within walking distance, while others, such as the Katsunuma wine district, are farther away and harder to reach by public transport.
+Renting a car is a convenient option, with several rental shops located near the station.